nexusformat/definitions/manual/source/classes/contributed_definitions/ellipsometry-structure.rst

 This is the set of base classes for describing an optical experiment.

-    :ref:`NXbeam_device`
-       Beam devices are used to relate a beam, which has always at least one origin and at least one destination.

-       By referencing the beam devices with each other, a beam path can be constructed.
-This can be used for vizualization or beam propery modeling along the beam path.

-    :ref:`NXbeam`
-      Beam properties such as intensity, polarization, wavelength or direction.

-    :ref:`NXdetector`
-      A detector for signal detection.

-    :ref:`NXsource`
-      A light source such as laser, lamp or LED.

-    :ref:`NXmonochromator`
-      A monochromator is often used to energetically disperse the scattered or emitted light.
+    :ref:`NXbeam_path`
+       A beam path consisting of one or more optical elements.

+       NXbeam_path is used in NXopt to describe the beam path, i.e. the arrangement of optical elements between the excitation source and the sample, or between the sample and the detector unit.

+    :ref:`NXbeam_splitter`
+       A beam splitter, i.e. a device splitting the light into two or more beams.

+       Use two or more NXbeam_paths to describe the beam paths after the beam splitter.
+In the dependency chain of the new beam paths, the first elements each point to this beam splitter, as this is the previous element.

+    :ref:`NXfiber`
+       An optical fiber, e.g. glass fiber.

     :ref:`NXlens_opt`
        Description of an optical lens.

+    :ref:`NXpolarizer_opt`
+       An optical polarizer.

     :ref:`NXwaveplate`
        A waveplate or retarder.

-    :ref:`NXsensor`
+    :ref:`NXenvironment`
-       Specify external parameters that have influenced the sample such as varied parameters e.g. temperature, pressure, pH value, beam intensity, etc.
+       Specify external parameters that have influenced the sample, such as the surrounding medium, and varied parameters e.g. temperature, pressure, pH value, optical excitation etc.

-.. _DispersiveMaterial-APP:
+.. _DispersiveMaterial:

 Dispersive Material
 ###################